 Mississippi State University's English Department offers classes in creative writing for majors and non-majors alike.
-You can take an individual class, complete a minor, or use creative writing classes as part of your English major.
-At the graduate level, we offer an emphasis within the Masters of Arts.
+Students can take individual classes, complete a minor, or use creative writing classes as part of their English major.
+At the graduate level, we offer an emphasis within the MA program.

 Our faculty (fiction writers Becky Hagenston and Michael Kardos, and poets Richard Lyons and Catherine Pierce) teach workshops and craft classes, and mentor graduate students as they work on their creative theses.
 Creative writing students have the opportunity to gain editorial experience working on Jabberwock Review, the national literary journal produced through the efforts of the Mississippi State English Department and its creative writing program.

 Each year we bring to campus prominent, talented visiting authors who not only read and discuss their work but also visit workshops and meet informally with students.
-Recent visitors include Rita Dove, Dorothy Allison, Terrance Hayes, Brad Watson, Maggie Smith, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Alexander Weinstein, Lorraine Lopez, Sandra Beasley, Sherod Santos, and Kevin Brockmeier.
+Recent visitors include Rita Dove, Dorothy Allison, Terrance Hayes, Brad Watson, Maggie Smith, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Alexander Weinstein, Lorraine Lopez, Sandra Beasley, Sherod Santos, and Jess Walter.

-Our students have gone on to advanced study in creative writing at prestigious M.F.A and Ph.D. programs across the country, including the programs at Boston University, University of Cincinnati, The Ohio State University, Western Michigan University, Florida State University, Georgia State University, Southern Illinois University Carbondale, University of Kansas, University of Nevada-Reno, Oklahoma State University, Oregon State University, University of Missouri-Kansas City, University of Nebraska-Lincoln, and elsewhere.
+Our students have gone on to advanced study in creative writing at prestigious MFA and PhD programs across the country, including the programs at Boston University, University of Cincinnati, The Ohio State University, Virginia Tech, Virginia Commonwealth University, Western Michigan University, Florida State University, Georgia State University, Southern Illinois University Carbondale, University of Kansas, University of Nevada-Reno, Oklahoma State University, Oregon State University, University of Missouri-Kansas City, University of Nebraska-Lincoln, and elsewhere.

-They have published their work widely in such venues as The Threepenny Review, Kenyon Review, Guernica, Indiana Review, The Hopkins Review, Prairie Schooner, North American Review, Quarterly West, Cimarron Review, The Pinch, The Adirondack Review, New South, Hayden’s Ferry Review, Black Warrior Review, The Hollins Critic, Permafrost, Third Coast, and Ninth Letter.
+They have published their work widely in venues including The Threepenny Review, Kenyon Review, Guernica, Indiana Review, The Hopkins Review, North American Review, Quarterly West, Cimarron Review, The Pinch, New South, Hayden’s Ferry Review, Prairie Schooner, The Hollins Critic, DMQ Review, Permafrost, Third Coast, and elsewhere.

 Requirements for the Undergraduate Minor in Creative Writing

-To earn a minor in creative writing, you need to take EN 3303 (Creative Writing), EN 3803 (Intermediate Poetry Writing), and EN 3903 (Intermediate Fiction Writing).
+- To earn the 18 credit-hour minor in creative writing, all students must take EN 3303 (Creative Writing), EN 3803 (Intermediate Poetry Writing), and EN 3903 (Intermediate Fiction Writing).

 Applications are available from the Graduate School, 116 Allen Hall, Mississippi State, MS 39762.
 For more information about the graduate program in English, contact Lara Dodds, Director of Graduate Studies.
 For more information about the creative writing emphasis, contact Catherine Pierce and Michael Kardos, Co-Directors of the Creative Writing program.